dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus.md

 > **NOTE:** The `metadata.MessageId` property does not set the `id` property of the cloud event and should be treated in isolation.

+> **NOTE:** If the `metadata.SessionId` property is not set but the topic requires sessions then an empty session id will be used.

 ### Receiving a message with metadata

 When Dapr calls your application, it will attach Azure Service Bus message metadata to the request using either HTTP headers or gRPC metadata.